Service-related matters

 If you have a disability and require further assistance, please let us know how we can help.

-Where applicable, within 5 business days of your complaint, an acknowledgment letter is sent to you, including the information of the person investigating your complaint, an explanation of OANDA complaint handling process and three Canadian Investment Regulatory Organization (CIRO) brochures entitled “How CIRO Protects Investors”, “Making a Complaint: A Guide for Investors” and “How Can I get My Money Back?
+We’ll send an acknowledgement email to you within five business days of your complaint.
+The email will outline that the Designated Complaint Officer is responsible for handling your complaint, it will explain OANDA’s complaint handling process, and you will also receive the Canadian Investment Regulatory Organization (“CIRO”) brochures entitled “Making a Complaint: A Guide for Investors” and “How Can I get My Money Back?
 A Guide for Investors”.
-We may request additional information from you.

 Still unsatisfied?